alem-platform/bootcamp-go/crunch02/README.md

 ### Game Rules

 1. **Minimum Bomb and Grid Requirements:**
-   - The map must contain at least two bombs.
+   - The grid must contain at least two bombs.
    - The grid must have a minimum size of 5x5.
    - If there are no bombs or the grid size is too small, display an error message and terminate the program.